 tuple: A sequence of zero or more items (for example, (1,2,3) or ("A", "B", "C")).
 Tuples are immutable and may contain different object types (for example, (1, "a", 5.678)).

-variable: Python variables (that is, names) are not like variables in most other languages ‐ they are never declared they are dynamically referenced to objects, they have no type, and they may be bound to objects of different types at different times.
+variable: Python variables (that is, names) are not like variables in most other languages ‐ they are never declared they are dynamically referenced to objects, and they may be bound to objects of different types at different times.
 Variables are bound explicitly (for example, a = 1 binds a to the integer 1) and unbound implicitly (for example, a=1; a=2).
 In the last example, a is bound to the object (value) 1 then implicitly unbound to that object when bound to 2 ‐ a process known as rebinding.
 Variables can also be unbound explicitly using the del statement (for example, del a, b, c).

 4. Language concepts

-The key concepts discussed in this section are not entirely unique to Python but they are implemented in Python in ways that are not intuitive to new and experienced programmers alike.
+The key concepts discussed in this section are not entirely unique to Python, but they are implemented in Python in ways that are not intuitive to new and experienced programmers alike.

 Dynamic Typing A frequent source of confusion is Python’s dynamic typing and its effect on variable assignments (name is synonymous with variable in this annex).
 In Python there are no static declarations of variables - they are created, rebound, and deleted dynamically.
 Further, variables are not the objects that they point to - they are just references to objects which can be, and frequently are, bound to other objects at any time: